 My unrealistic expectation before coming to Germany

 After I quit my job and moved to Germany, my struggles started.
 I had some unrealistic expectations that many things in Germany would have an English translation.
 I felt like this because back in Hong Kong, many things are in both Chinese and English: letters from the banks, formal documents from the authority, product descriptions in the supermarket….

 I was just so used to this and thought it would be the same also in other countries.
 Well, English is one of the official languages in Hong Kong.
 That is why it is so much easier for foreigners there.

 Even though I am a foreigner here, people talk to me in German first

-In Hong Kong, if we see a foreigner, we will directly talk with them in English, because we just won’t expect them to be able to talk in Chinese.
+In Hong Kong, if we see a foreigner, we will directly talk with them in English.
+It is because we just won’t expect a foreigner can talk in Chinese.
 In Germany, it is different.
-Even though I do not look like a German, when someone talks to me on the street or in the shops, they will always start talking in German first.
-(Note: it can be different if you live in a touristic area.)
+Even though I do not look like a German person, when someone talks to me on the street or in the shops, they will always start talking in German first.
+(Note: it can be different if you live in a tourist area.)

-At the beginning, I couldn’t understand it.
-Why wouldn’t they talk in English with me?
-Later on, I got to know that people will always start with German, because there are actually Asian looking people who grow up in Germany and have German as their mother language (For example, many people with Vietnamese origins).
 Besides, there are also immigrants (just like me) who live in Germany for a longer time.
 When people live in Germany already for a while, they are expected to know the German language.
-So it can be rude if people directly talk with someone in English just because they see an Asian face, when that person can actually talk in fluent or even native German.
+So it can be rude if people directly talk with someone in English just because they see an Asian face, especially when that person can actually talk in fluent or even native German.

 (1) Very afraid to find letters in the post box